10 Tips to Help You Pick a Good Partner

 Some people have what I have come to call "broken pickers."
 They just can't seem to pick good partners for themselves.
 If this is something you're dealing with, here are some tips for making good choices when it comes to dating and mating.

 2. Take a test drive.
 Go for an eight-hour drive with your intended.
 Whatever difficulties you may have will make themselves painfully obvious.
-This test is not for the faint of heart or for those with heart conditions.
+This test is not for the faint of heart.

 5. Find someone you can talk to.
 As time passes, this quality is more important than looks, money, or position.
 If you can't talk to your partner or cry on his or her shoulder, it's not going to be a good match.

 6. Make sure you have the basics in common.
-For example, if one of you wants children and the other doesn't, it's a deal breaker.
-Spiritual and political differences can also be difficult to deal with.
-As we age, our feelings in these areas tend to intensify.
+For example, if one of you wants children and the other doesn't, it's probably a deal breaker.
+Spiritual and political differences can also be difficult to deal with — as we age, our feelings in these areas tend to intensify.